karanb192/awesome-claude-skills/CONTRIBUTING.md

 Before submitting, verify:

-- [ ] Skill has been tested and works
+- [ ] Skill has been tested and works with Claude Code
-- [ ] README.md alphabetically sorted within category
+- [ ] README.md entry alphabetically sorted within category (by skill name)
-- [ ] All links are valid and working
+- [ ] All links are valid and working (test them!)
-- [ ] Description is clear and concise
+- [ ] Description is clear, concise, and under 150 characters
 - [ ] Use case is specific and helpful
-- [ ] Star rating is justified
+- [ ] Star rating is justified (1-5 stars based on utility)
 - [ ] No typos or grammatical errors
 - [ ] Follows markdown formatting guidelines
+- [ ] Source repository has commits within last 6 months
+- [ ] Skill has proper SKILL.md file with YAML frontmatter

 ## Code of Conduct